Audio Driver

 TDL_AUDIO_HANDLE_T tdl_audio_find(const char *name);

-This interface opens and initializes the audio device, including hardware initialization, pin configuration, and other operations, to make the device available.
+Power on and initialize the audio device, including hardware initialization, pin configuration, and other necessary operations, to make the device fully functional.

 /**